The Best Wet Dog Food In Australia - A Canned Nutritional Analysis

 Choosing the right food for your dog requires quite a bit of consideration.
 In Australia, pet food manufacturers don’t have to adhere to specific standards, which leaves it up to the buyer to decide which dog food is good and which is not (1).
 These are the factors we took into consideration in our research:

-When reading the ingredient list on the back of a dog food package, the first ingredient should always be a quality source of protein.
+When reading the ingredient list on the back of a dog food package, the first ingredient should always be a great quality source of protein.

 Like packaged food for people, pet food must list ingredients by weight, starting with the heaviest.
 But if the first ingredient is a type of meat, keep in mind that meat is about 75% water, according to the FDA. - Elizabeth Lee, Fetch by WebMD